sparkfabrik/archlinux-ansible-provisioner/README.md

 #### Install ansible and git

-In order to use the provisioner we need to install `ansible` and `git`, as we are going to use the provisioner to bootstrap the entire system.
+In order to use the provisioner we need to install `ansible` `git` and `make`, as we are going to use the provisioner to bootstrap the entire system.

 ```
 mount -o remount,size=1G /run/archiso/cowspace
-pacman -Sy --noconfirm ansible git
+pacman -Sy --noconfirm ansible git make
 ```

 The first command is needed because the root partition from live USB is just